damianhakert/damianhakert.github.io/source/_posts/2016-04-05-gitlab-pages-get-started.markdown

 freely available to users on [GitLab.com](https://gitlab.com), which is our hosted GitLab EE service, offering unlimited and free public or private projects.

-We've since added some great resources to help you get started.
+We've since added some great resources to help you get started, including this handy [quickstart guide][quickstart].

 <!-- more -->